Meet the Team

 Aarti Pratap is a botanist by profession and is completing her Masters in Agricultural Science.
 Aarti grew up appreciating nature so it made sense that this passion translated into her professional life.
 She also has worked for four years in administration at Minds and Hearts, a clinic working with individuals on the autism spectrum.
 When she is not working or studying, Aarti runs her own photography business.
 She loves being able to capture special moments in a natural and candid manner that is true to her clients' style.
 Aarti also loves travelling and capturing the world through her lens.
 She has travelled to over 22 countries and cannot wait to see more!
 Aarti believes photography is a powerful tool that can turn our everyday world into something special, we just need to open our eyes and see the world as our canvas.
-Aarti is the consultant for the Social Space Community "Mindful Connection - Nature and Photography groups."
+Aarti is the consultant for the Social Space Community "Mindful Connection - Nature groups for teens."

 Kelly Stansmore is an Experienced Senior Teacher of 14 years with Education Queensland, and a fully qualified, certified and insured 250-hour adult and kids yoga teacher.
 As a committed life-long learner and educator, she is passionate about inspiring and empowering children and adults to be the brightest version of themselves.
 Her love of yoga started over 10 years ago when she discovered the life-changing benefits of yoga for stress and anxiety in her own life.
 Since then, her personal yoga practice has helped to transform her life completely, giving her the confidence to chase her dream of becoming a yoga teacher.
 She has travelled to India to train with world leaders in yoga, as well as an internationally recognized and leading Kids Yoga expert of 25 years, Loraine Rushton, from Zenergy Yoga.
 Kelly’s business, Ignite Yoga, helps to educate children and adults about the many emotional, social and physical benefits of yoga, so that everyone can feel more CALM, CONCENTRATED and CONTENT.
 Her business mission statement is "inspiring and empowering children and adults to IGNITE the light within to be the brightest version of themselves."
 Kelly is the coordinator of the Social Space Community "Mindful Connection - Yoga groups."